The therapeutic play of unconditional presence

 Regardless of a person’s style and degree of self-defensiveness, we respect that any habitual resistance has been – but may no longer continue to be – an effective coping strategy of self-protection or self-preservation.
 The enduring paradox of seeking psychological change is wanting both to be free from self-limitations and not wanting to lose the security of protective self-limitations.

-Acknowledging the both/and dilemma of this predicament can lighten – for both client and therapist – the weight of a therapy agenda fixated on change; and, it can awaken a lazy therapy agenda fixated on support.
+Acknowledging the both/and dilemma of this predicament can lighten – for both client and therapist – the weight of a therapy agenda fixated on change; and, it can awaken a too-comfortable, sleepy therapy agenda fixated on support.
 Invoking a non-intentional yet wakeful therapeutic presence opens the way toward transforming tedious or boring therapy work into a free, and freeing, play of authentic exchanges.

 Shifting the focus from what is being resisted to how a person resists opening/being her or himself, brings therapy into the living moment, the only moment when self-limitations can loosen and lift.